 Another thing that bugged me is that when you’re stopping up hill, any release of the brake will cause the car to drift backwards, even when it’s in D (Drive) mode.

 Not surprisingly, the button is located in a place you can’t find if you don’t know that car well.
 In any way, I would appreciate if it wouldn’t drift backwards without having to engage an electronic system.
-A scenario: you’re parked uphill, you got one car behind, one car in front and only a few c”m to maneuver through.
+A scenario: you’re parked uphill, you got one car behind, one car in front and only a few cm to maneuver through.
 When you press the gas pedal and suddenly the brake disengages, the car will probably move forward more then you intended it to.
 I conclude that, from noticing how the electric parking brake disengages in normal use, when you first start the car and drive.

-Handling and engine pull are one of the good things in this car.
-The diesel engine pulls hard and has excellent roll-on performance, that means it makes car passes easily even in high speeds of 120-140.
+The diesel engine pulls forward and has excellent roll-on performance, that means it makes car passes easily even in high speeds of 120-140 kph.

 Car handles superb and with no squeaks from the plastics.
 The car was steady even at high speed curves.